Asbestosis

 History

-The development of asbestosis is dose dependent, with symptoms typically appearing only after a latent period of 20 years or longer.
-However, the latency period may be shorter after intense exposure.
+The development of asbestosis is dose-dependent, with symptoms typically appearing only after a latent period of 20 years or longer; however, the latency period may be shorter after intense exposure.

-Dyspnea upon exertion is the most common symptom of asbestosis and worsens as the disease progresses.
+Dyspnea on exertion is the most common symptom of asbestosis and worsens as the disease progresses.
 Patients may have a dry (ie, nonproductive) cough.
 A productive cough, however, suggests concomitant bronchitis or a respiratory infection.
 Patients may report nonspecific chest discomfort, especially in advanced cases.

 Physical Examination